breakdown

 export PATH="$(pwd)/.deno/bin:$PATH"

-To make this setting persistent, add it to your shell configuration file (e.g., ~/.zshrc or ~/.bashrc).
+To make this setting permanent, add it to your shell configuration file (e.g., ~/.zshrc or ~/.bashrc).

 Troubleshooting